 How Elephant Abuse is Hidden

-But they look like they enjoy it, right?
+But the elephants look like they enjoy it, right?
 They don’t appear to be overworked and the mahouts promise you they’re well-treated.
 Unless we’re animal experts, how can we as average tourists know what an elephant is feeling simply by looking at it?
 There are telltale signs of suffering like visible scars, infections and behaviours like swaying side to side (a sign of distress), but the dark side of elephant tourism is, of course, typically hidden from view.
 Many elephant trekking camps in Thailand operate under the guise of sanctuaries and rescue centres when in fact they are not (the practice of “greenwashing” is widespread), and it’s well known that some mahouts hide a knife or nail in one hand to stab the elephant’s trunk to control its behaviour, unbeknownst to onlookers who are too delighted by the tricks it’s performing to notice what’s really going on.

 A metal hook roped behind the elephant’s ear.
 Photo credit: Diana Edelman of D Travels ‘Round.

 Don’t be fooled: this happens to elephants that give people massages on the beach and paint pictures too.
 Diana Edelman observed during her years working in responsible elephant tourism how these elephant “artists” were among the most tortured she had witnessed.

 And those baby elephants begging on the streets?
 The practice is now banned in Bangkok and Chiang Mai but that doesn’t stop some mahouts from engaging in it illegally.
 These calves are socially isolated at a time when they need their herd the most, and forced into an urban environment where they suffer respiratory problems from the pollution, impaired vision or blindness from the bright lights, and collide with vehicles.
 In the wild, elephants are believed to use their feet to detect vibrations of other elephants in the distance so imagine the intense confusion and sensory overload they must feel in the chaos of high-traffic streets on a daily basis.
 It is a miserable existence that, at worst, leads to death.